 Criminals recruit money mules over the Internet with bogus work offers and use them to receive unauthorized EFTs, such as ACH and wire transfers, from a business online bank account.
 The mule is then instructed to quickly withdraw the money and wire it overseas after deducting a "commission" of 8% to 10%, according to the FDIC.

 The agency warned on Aug.
-26 about increased reports of
+26 about increased reports of fraudulent EFTs hitting banks' business customers.
+Most of the fraudulent transfers involved customers whose online banking software credentials were compromised.

 In its alert Thursday, the FDIC described patterns of possible money mule activity for financial institutions to watch out for, including: a deposit account opened with a minimal deposit quickly followed by large EFT deposits; a newly opened deposit account with an unusual amount of activity; and deposit customers who suddenly begin receiving and sending EFTs related to new employment or investments.